nithin-dev/CarousalRecylerViewer/README.md

-# Carousal Recyclerview with cutom Dialog and Retrofit
+# Carousal Recyclerview with cutom Dialog

  A Custom RecyclerView with Swipeable Popup with custom directions on Java.